natcap/invest.users-guide/source/en/sdr.rst

 The EPA has created a digital map that is available at https://archive.epa.gov/esd/archive-nerl-esd1/web/html/wemap_mm_sl_rusle_r_qt.html.
 The map is in a shapefile format that needs to be converted to raster, along with an adjustment in units.

-You can find InVEST-ready erodibility data on the NatCap Data Hub here: https://data.naturalcapitalproject.stanford.edu/dataset/?_tags_limit=0&tags=EROSIVITY
+You can find InVEST-ready rainfall erosivity (R factor) data on the NatCap Data Hub here: https://data.naturalcapitalproject.stanford.edu/dataset/?_tags_limit=0&tags=EROSIVITY

 Soil Erodibility (K)